CRICOS Course Code: 097494D Campus location: Sydney

 English Language Requirements as follows:

 - IELTS 5.5 or equivalent

-The Diploma of Project Management is up to 52 weeks (40 weeks delivery plus up to 12 weeks term break).
+The Diploma of Project Management duration is up to 52 weeks.
+There are 40 weeks of course delivery plus 12 weeks term break.

 Graduates may work in the following occupations: